SeanAlling/MastersProject_DeltaRunLengthEncoding/README.md

 ## Datasets

 In order to test the developed delta run length encoded algorithm, data sets for temperature and humidity were obtained from the National Oceanic Atmospheric Administration (NOAA).
-More specifically the [Sub-hourly quality control datasets](https://www.ncdc.noaa.gov/crn/qcdatasets.html)<sup>[1]<sup>[2] were used.
-The Sub-hourly quality control datasets are
+More specifically the [Sub-hourly quality control datasets](https://www.ncdc.noaa.gov/crn/qcdatasets.html)<sup>[1]</sup><sup>[2]</sup> were used.

 Place download datasets into the "OriginalFiles" folder.